vmware-samples/euc-samples/Intelligence-Samples/Custom Connectors/UEM/Readme.md

 1. Enter a name and description for the workflow (such as *RecommendationCadence Workflow*)
 1. For an initial test of the workflow, set the *Trigger* to **Manual**
 1. Enter your initial filter.
 Some useful filters may include:
-  * Filter by a specific testing Organizaiton Group:  (Devices > Device Organization Group Name) | Equals | (Enter a specific UEM Org Group Name)
+  * Filter by a specific testing Organization Group:  (Devices > Device Organization Group Name) | Equals | (Enter a specific UEM Org Group Name)
   * Filter by a specific testing user:  (Devices > User Name) | Equals | (Enter a specific enrollment User Name)
   * Filter by a specific serial number:  (Devices > Serial Number normalized) | Equals | (Specific Device Serial Number)
 7. After configuring your filter, click the **View** button in the "Filter Results Summary" box to see how many devices are potentially targeted by your filter.